thedavidmeister/javelin-timesync/README.md

 No problem.

 Javelin cells work exactly like native clojure `atom`.

-Just deref the offset like you would normally access an atom.
+You can `deref` and `add-watch` on a javelin cell.